medic/cht-docs/content/en/apps/reference/forms/app.md

 | end group |

 ## XPath
 We use [medic/openrosa-xpath-evaluator](https://github.com/medic/openrosa-xpath-evaluator) to evaluate xpath in Enketo forms.
-One non-standard feature is that you can concatenate string values with either the `+` operator but app builders are strongly discouraged from doing this as this feature has been deprecated.
-You can get more details about the XPath specification [here](https://www.w3.org/TR/xpath/) and supported ODK Spath operators [here](https://getodk.github.io/xforms-spec/#xpath-operators).
+One non-standard feature is that you can concatenate string values with either the `+` operator but app builders are strongly discouraged from doing this as this feature has been deprecated and will be removed in a future version.
+Read more about the [XPath specification](https://www.w3.org/TR/xpath/) and supported [ODK XPath operators](https://getodk.github.io/xforms-spec/#xpath-operators).

 ## CHT XForm Widgets